Hospitality Industry

 Executive suites combine suite space with business-focused amenities: dedicated work areas, conference capabilities, premium tech integration, and access to exclusive executive services.
 These suites often feature multiple bedrooms, dining areas for entertaining, and spa-like bathrooms.

 Presidential suites occupy the top luxury tier, boasting multiple bedrooms, separate dining rooms, exclusive amenities, and personalized services.
-Features might include private terraces, butler service, state-of-the-art audiovisual equipment, and high-end finishes.
+Features might include private terraces, butler service, audiovisual equipment, and high-end finishes.
 These suites command premium rates, often more than double standard rooms, and cater to VIPs and special occasions.

 Penthouse suites crown the top floors with panoramic views and ultimate luxury.
 Expansive outdoor spaces, multiple bedrooms, full kitchens, private pools, and exclusive hotel services characterize these accommodations.
 Guests here often enjoy private elevator access and white-glove concierge services.